emacs-mirror/emacs/mps/manual/source/topic/error.rst

     The cool variety is intended for development and testing.

-    All functions check the consistency of their data structures and may assert, including function on the :term:`critical path`.
+    All functions check the consistency of their data structures and may assert, including functions on the :term:`critical path`.

     All events are sent to the :term:`telemetry stream`, including events on the :term:`critical path`.